-Higher than normal high tides frequently go unnoticed and have little to no impact.
-Sometimes they can cause localised flooding to bayside areas and low-lying parts of nearby suburbs.
-Areas connected to the foreshore and tide-affected areas of the river, tidal creeks and other waterways can also be affected.
+Higher than normal high tides frequently go unnoticed but sometimes they can cause localised flooding and inundation of sea water to coastal areas and low-lying parts of coastal communities.
+Areas connected to the foreshore and tide-affected areas of rivers, tidal creeks and other waterways can also be affected.
+Tidal waters can be anticipated and remain for the duration of the tide, or where associated with a storm event can be swift and of unknown velocity.